BTE-Germany/TerraPlusMinus/README.md

 [![Discord](https://img.shields.io/discord/692825222373703772.svg?label=&logo=discord&logoColor=ffffff&color=7389D8&labelColor=6A7EC2)](https://discord.gg/GkSxGTYaAJ)
 ![https://github.com/buildtheearth](https://go.buildtheearth.net/community-shield)

-`❌ Don't use this for building.
-World expansion is experimental.`

 TerraPlusMinus is a plugin for 1.18.1 which generates the real world height and outlines in the projection of [BuildTheEarth](https://en.wikipedia.org/wiki/Build_the_Earth).
 Optionally it can expand the world height to 1967 ([more stable Paper Version for height expansion](https://github.com/Build-the-Earth-Germany/PaperPlusMinus/releases)).